Château Laroze Saint-Emilion 2020 - Grand Cru Classé

 About the estate:

-Located at the foot of the hillside south of the village, the 27-hectare vineyard is planted on a single plot of land with ancient sandy soil and deep clay subsoil.
-Cultivated without chemical fertilizers or weedkillers, and now advised by Hubert de Boüard, the estate has retained its unforced, natural style, but it still lacks a little body and complexity overall to compete with the very best.
+Located at the foot of a hillside south of the village, the 27-hectare vineyard—a single contiguous plot—rests on ancient sandy soil with a deep clay subsoil.
+Cultivated without chemical fertilizers or herbicides, and now advised by Hubert de Boüard, the estate has retained its unforced, natural style, but the wines still lack a bit of body and complexity to rival the very best.

 Decanter